“If I saw you hitchhiking, I’d smile and return your thumbs up, just for you doing such a great job of being a positive roadside influence.”

 The next morning I left Wen Song and made it to the outside of the freeway onramp bound for Chengdu, just outside of the toll booth.
 I stuck my thumb up under the hot sun, casually putting my arm back down when the occasional police car rode by.

 This time it was a little nerve-wracking.
 This time I was going to be hitchhiking alone, and it would be the longest distance yet.
-I decided to be choosy with who I accepted a ride from.
+I decided to be choosy with whom I accepted a ride from

 Five minutes passed before anyone pulled over.
 I was so used to immediate offers when I was with Ya Ting that I started to feel a bit concerned.
 Then, one car slowed, I came running, and they changed their minds and drove off just as slowly and cautiously as they had come.